doctorfree/RoonCommandLine/markdown/play_album.1.md

 # COMMAND LINE OPTIONS
 **-z ZONE**
 : Specify the Roon Zone in which to play.
-If no zone is specified the default zone will be used.
+If no zone is specified the default zone will be used.  '-z default' indicates the default zone, '-z last' the last zone used

 **ALBUM**
 :  Provide an album name, in quotes if it contains spaces, or a case-sensitive substring.
 A Roon library album name matching the provided album name or containing the substring will be played if a match is found.